What is Static Testing?

 - Web Page content

-Under Dynamic Testing code is executed.
-It checks for functional behavior of software system , memory/cpu usage and overall performance of the system.
-Hence the name "Dynamic"
+Under Dynamic Testing, a code is executed.
+It checks for functional behavior of software system, memory/cpu usage and overall performance of the system.
+Hence the name “Dynamic”

-Main objective of this testing is to confirm that the software product works in conformance with the business requirements.
-This testing is also called as Execution technique or validation testing.
+The main objective of this testing is to confirm that the software product works in conformance with the business requirements.
+This testing is also called an Execution technique or validation testing.

 Dynamic testing executes the software and validates the output with the expected outcome.
 Dynamic testing is performed at all levels of testing and it can be either black or white box testing.

 - Walkthrough: The author of the work product explains the product to his team.
 Participants can ask questions if any.
-Meeting is led by the author.
+A meeting is led by the author.
 Scribe makes note of review comments

-- Inspection: The main purpose is to find defects and meeting is led by trained moderator.
-This review is a formal type of review where it follows strict process to find the defects.
-Reviewers have checklist to review the work products .They record the defect and inform the participants to rectify those errors.
+- Inspection: The main purpose is to find defects and meeting is led by a trained moderator.
+This review is a formal type of review where it follows a strict process to find the defects.
+Reviewers have a checklist to review the work products.They record the defect and inform the participants to rectify those errors.

 - Integration Testing: Individual modules are grouped together and tested by the developers.
-The purpose is to determine that modules are working as expected once they are integrated.
+The purpose is to determine what modules are working as expected once they are integrated.

 Difference between Static and Dynamic Testing: